Robertson Boulevard: Location

 Robertson Boulevard is a major north–south thoroughfare on the Westside of Los Angeles running through one of its neighborhoods, Pico-Robertson and between two of its neighborhoods, Beverlywood and Crestview.
 Its northern end is slightly to the north of Santa Monica Boulevard at Keith Avenue in West Hollywood and its southern end is at Washington Boulevard in Culver City.
 Robertson Boulevard is accessible via exit #6 on the Santa Monica Freeway (Interstate 10).

 Overview

 The northern part of the street in West Hollywood and Beverly Hills is a trendy tree-lined shopping district.
 In West Hollywood, the neighborhood surrounding Robertson Boulevard consists mostly of high-density apartment buildings and condominiums.
 The residential area surrounding the Robertson Boulevard shopping district in Beverly Hills is more family-oriented and is made up mostly of single-family residences.

-Robertson Boulevard has recently become a haven for celebrities and paparazzi.
-This is partially due to a large influx of unique boutiques and designer clothing & jewelry stores which are a mecca for many celebrity shoppers.
-In addition, several popular celebrity-infused eateries are located on Robertson Boulevard.
+Robertson Boulevard was popular with celebrities and paparazzi in the 2000s, partially due to several boutiques and designer clothing and jewelry stores on the street.
+In addition, several popular eateries are located on Robertson Boulevard.
 The Kabbalah Centre is also located on the street.